idahogurl/TogglToJiraSync/README.md

 1. When you begin work on a Jira issue, open your `Toggl Track` app.

 2. Enter the `Jira issue key` as the entry title.
-Without this value `Jira Worklogs` will not work properly.
+Without this value `Joggl Track` will not work properly.

 3. Click the `Start` button (arrow icon)